Hello! I’m a 3rd year PhD student at the University of California, Santa Cruz working with Emily Brodsky and Tamara Pico.

 Image of the Environmental Geophysics and Computation research group, 2023

 In 2022, I completed an internship on the Matanuska Glacier in Alaska.
-During the internship, I led multiple 3-mile glacier hikes each day, guiding tourists and researchers through the glacial terrain.
+During the internship, I led multiple glacier hikes each day, guiding tourists and researchers through the glacial terrain.
 My responsibilities included ensuring the safety of the participants, as well as providing them with insights into glacial features and history.

 Image of a section of the Matanuska Glacier, 2021